jmetz93/leaveReview/README.md

-# Yelp-Review-Component
+# Crowd-Source-Review-Component
-This is a component that renders reviews from a mongo database with mock reviews in.
-Designed to be a clone of Yelp's reviews microservice.
+This is a microservice that renders reviews from a mongo database with mock reviews in.
+All data is randomly generated and you are able to give your own reviews as well.

 # Set up in Terminal Steps
 - "npm install" for dependencies